Logistic Regiment "Taurinense": Recent times

 On 1 October 1990, the 1st Mixed Maneuver Auto Unit was reorganized as 1st Transport Battalion "Monviso".
 Transport battalions formed after the 1986 army reform were named after a landmark mountain in the military region's area of operations; in case of the 1st Transport Battalion for the highest mountain of the Cottian Alps the Monviso.
 On 28 March 1991, the President of the Italian Republic Francesco Cossiga granted the battalion a new flag and assigned the traditions of the 1st Drivers Regiment to the battalion.
 At the time the battalion consisted of a command, a command and services company, a mixed transport company, and a special transports company.

 On 28 March 1991, the President of the Italian Republic Francesco Cossiga granted the battalion a flag and assigned the battalion the traditions of the 1st Drivers Regiment.

 On 5 November 1996, the 1st Transport Battalion "Monviso" and the Logistic Battalion "Cremona" in Venaria Reale were disbanded.
-The next day the personnel and materiel of the two battalions were used to from the 1st Military Region Logistic Unit "Monviso" in Venaria Reale.
+The next day the personnel and materiel of the two battalions were used to form the 1st Military Region Logistic Unit "Monviso" in Venaria Reale.
 The new unit consisted of a command, a command and services company, a transport battalion, and a movement control and convoy escort company.
 The unit's transport battalion fielded a mixed transport company, a special transport company, and a maintenance company.
 On 1 July 1998, the unit was renamed 1st Logistic Support Regiment "Monviso".

 On 1 February 2001, the regiment absorbed part of the personnel of the disbanded Logistic Battalion "Taurinense" and the Airmobile Medical Unit "Taurinense" of the Alpine Brigade "Taurinense".
 On the same date, the regiment was assigned to the Logistic Projection Brigade.
 The regiment consisted now of a command, a command and logistic support company, a supply battalion, a medical battalion, and two maintenance companies.

 On 1 April 2001, the regiment was renamed 1st Maneuver Regiment.
 The two maintenance companies were later merged into a maintenance battalion and the regiment then consisted of: